 "A happy gut is a happy life," Samit says.
 "The bacteria in your gut can affect your metabolism."
 Along with taking a daily probiotic, she recommends adding in foods that naturally contain probiotics like sauerkraut, kimchi, or bone broth.
 She suggests eating sauerkraut by the spoonful if belly bloat is an issue for you.
 (Another side effect of taking probiotics?
 Glowing skin).

 A nice yoga session (even 10 to 15 minutes per day) can do wonders for your digestive system.
 "Yoga is an excellent way to stretch abdominal muscles and improve movement throughout the intestines," Passler explains.
 Grab your mat and do a few easy poses to stretch out your tummy.

 According to Shapiro, asparagus "Contains asparagine which is an amino acid that acts as a diuretic and helps reduce water retention it also contains fiber that acts as a prebiotic and promotes a healthy digestive tract."
 She suggests you "Blanch and snack on [asparagus] as you would celery and carrots, squeeze lemon and pepper and toss on the grill.
 Also, add to salads."

 Those not prone to constipation can stay regular by eating a diet high in fiber, staying hydrated, and maintaining a healthy exercise routine.
-But if your bloat is caused by constipation, you might consider taking a laxative to ease your stomach woes.
+But if your bloat is caused by constipation, you might consider taking something with laxative benefits to ease your stomach woes.
 Passler recommends taking 500 milligrams of magnesium citrate with a cup of black organic coffee to kick-start your digestive system.

 Laxatives should not, however, be used on a regular basis, and should be taken under the supervision of a doctor.